 Your camping trip was supposed to be your opportunity to unplug from the bustle of daily life and reconnect with nature.
-It was supposed to be the time-out your mental peace needed, yet you’re stuck there coordinating the schedules, equipment, and responsibilities of the entire group.
+It was supposed to be the time-out your mental peace needed, yet you’re stuck there coordinating the entire group’s schedules, equipment, and responsibilities.
 How, you ask, is a person supposed to enjoy a trip camping solo?
-It’s simple.

 How to Go Solo Camping – It’s That Simple?

-Well, there are a few more complications and things you need to keep in mind while solo camping.
+Well, there are a few more complications and things you must remember while solo camping.
 Going camping alone is sometimes the best idea for really enjoying your trip.
 Still, it’s undeniable that it’s also more challenging and sometimes outright more dangerous than going camping in a group.
-The good news, though, is that we’re not letting go of you yet.
+The good news is that we’re not letting go of you yet.

 Below, you’ll find what Robert from Trekking Ground thought were some of the best tips for anybody going camping today, along with other helpful lists like the equipment you should make sure to have on solo camping trips: